Difficulty: Medium, Asked-in: Amazon, VMware

 return max_one_count

-In the above code, we are running a single loop and doing a constant number of operations at each iteration.
-So time complexity = n*O(1) = O(n).
-We are only using a constant number of extra variables, so space complexity = O(1)
+In the above code, we run a single loop and perform a constant number of operations at each iteration.
+So the time complexity = n * O(1) = O(n).
+As we use only a constant extra variables, the space complexity is O(1).

 Enjoy learning, Enjoy coding!